 Experience Revolutionary Vehicle Protection with Endurance

 A vehicle owner’s manual can be useful in a pinch, but there are some things you can’t tackle alone.
-Investing in an Endurance extended car warranty means whenever an automotive problem arises, there’s always help on hand.
+Investing in an Endurance extended car warranty means there’s always help on hand whenever an automotive problem arises.

-With all of their protection plans, you can drive with total peace of mind, knowing that you have instant access to an impressive suite of services, including 24/7 roadside assistance, substitute transport, and trip-interruption reimbursement.
-All Endurance plans also come with a year’s free membership to Endurance Elite—opening up even more fantastic everyday driver benefits.
+With all of their protection plans, you can drive with total peace of mind, knowing that you have instant access to an impressive suite of services, including 24/7 roadside assistance, substitute transport, and trip interruption reimbursement.
+All Endurance plans also come with a year of free Endurance Elite Benefits—opening up even more fantastic everyday driver perks.